lalich/KalePjcT1/readme.md

 - 3/24 **DONE** Complete the Milestone and Goalzzzzz layout.
 - **DONE LINK ABOVE** Build initial wireframe for the application.
-- 3/26 Determine the API in order to determine bull vs bear.
+- **DONE API LINK BELOW and on js.js** 3/26 Determine the API in order to determine bull vs bear.
-- 3/26 Build framework and ensure data can be used without error with API.
+- 3/27 Build framework and ensure data can be used without error with API.
 -/3/27 Implement ALGO (I use routinely) for BvB if else statement for redirection to Bull or Bear Page.
 - 3/28 Design HTML pages for Bull and Bear inlie with Wireframe design.
 - 3/29 Build out transition of shaking BvB 8-ball.